Embrace geek chic with a Doctor Who classroom theme!

 - This is the point at which we first learn that the Doctor is a time traveler.
 Is this plausible?
 Does it sound like fun?
 Click the link for more teaching ideas on this topic.

 - This episode involves what are essentially robots, except that they are powered by “thought control” rather than electricity.
 Once they no longer receive transmissions from their controller, they are no longer able to move and act.
 How is that like robots in the real world?

 - 19 year old Rose loses a menial job in this episode, and sees no future for herself beyond another menial job.
 Is she being realistic about the opportunities available to her in her life?
 What opportunities do your students see for themselves?

 - Rose initially refuses to go with the Doctor because of her responsibility to her mother, a single mom, and to her boyfriend, whom she sees as rather helpless.
 When the Doctor comes back and says the tardis travels through time as well as space, she changes her mind and joins him.
 Is she abandoning her responsibilities when she does so?

 - After a couple more episodes, it occurs to Rose that she is traveling with a stranger, with no assurances of safety from him or from anything else.
 Her mother asks for the Doctor’s promise that he can keep Rose safe, and he admits that he can’t.
-Is Rose stupid for doing this?
+What do students think about Rose’s decision?

 Follow up the discussion with a five minute free writing time.